-I have only recently been getting into the idea of earning airline miles towards travel, but now that I have a basic idea of how to make the system work, I’m feeling good about my point accrual and upcoming possible free (!) trips.
-Before, I just used sites like Kayak to buy the cheapest ticket regardless of carrier, but the more I learn about loyalty programs, the more likely I am to stay brand-loyal when booking flights.
-I’m working on a post about dipping my toe into the frequent flyer game (going up soon), but today I just wanted to share something really cool that I found on Southwest’s website.
+I’ve recently been getting into the idea of earning airline miles towards travel.
+Now that I have a basic idea of how to make the system work, I feel good about my point accrual and upcoming possible free (!) trips.
+Before, I just used sites like Kayak to buy the cheapest ticket regardless of carrier.
+Now, the more I learn about loyalty programs, the more likely I am to stay brand-loyal when booking flights.
+Today I want to Southwest’s Destination Finder, a cool tool that I found on Southwest’s website.

-I’m not sure how I found this tool, I was just cruising around the Southwest.com website when I was bored and stumbled upon it.
+I’m not sure how I found this tool, I stumbled upon it somewhere in the Southwest.com website when I was bored.
 The Destination Finder tool is helpful for estimating points needed for reward travel.
 It lets you choose your origin airport and use a slider to select different point values.
 It is like casting a net and seeing how far you can get (round-trip) for a certain number of points.

 How to Use

-Next, using the slider, you can gradually increase the values and see locations light up red as you pass their threshold.
+Next, using the slider, you can gradually increase the values and see locations light up as you pass their threshold.
 Below, you can see the first round of destinations I can reach for the lowest number of points (below 13,000).
-This is interesting to me because I can easily drive to Las Vegas in six hours, so flying to Salt Lake City or Boise seems like “more travel” for what I’m “spending,” assuming I have an interest in going there.
+This is interesting to me because I can easily drive to Las Vegas in six hours, so flying to Salt Lake City or Boise seems like “more travel” for what I’m “spending.”

 Another thing to note is which cities in close areas are cheaper.
 If you look again at the picture above, you’ll notice that San Jose is cheaper than Oakland or San Francisco.
 Depending on the point difference, it might make sense to fly into San Jose and rent a car to get to San Francisco.
 Something to keep in mind when planning.